-Scientific research has built vast labyrinths of human knowledge from the toil of researchers who have attempted uncovering the secrets of the universe.
-Standing on the shoulders of these giants, this paper presents a very wide perspective of facts and anomalies that need to be kept in mind when conceptualizing the design of any AI.
-The discovery of wavelengths beyond the human-audible and human-visible spectrum, heliocentrism and the properties of quantum physics are some examples of how prior knowledge was created simply by thoughts, perceptions and logical deductions which were channeled and limited by available knowledge, sensory inputs and available tools.
-It would be wise to learn from the serious errors of reputed philosophers like Aristotle, who assumed that flies originated from putrid matter, and crocodiles were created from rotting logs [15].
-Intelligence is currently known as the ability to infer information, retain it and apply it adaptively in an environment [106].
-However, since the constitution of intelligence is unknown and pursuits to simulate general intelligence are yet to achieve success, it helps to re-evaluate the direction that research is taking, and think-through the corrective steps necessary to channel existing research in a direction that is more likely to achieve objectives.
+CIENTIFIC research consists of vast labyrinths of human knowledge, built by the toil of researchers who have attempted uncovering the secrets of the universe.
+Standing on the shoulders of scientific giants, this paper presents a preliminary meta-analysis of a very wide perspective of facts and anomalies that need to be kept in mind when conceptualizing the design of any Artificial Intelligence (AI).

+The discovery of wavelengths beyond the human-audible and human-visible spectrum, heliocentrism and the properties of quantum physics are some examples of how new knowledge was created with keen observation and logical deductions, despite the biases and limitations of contemporary knowledge, sensory inputs and available tools.
+It would be wise to learn from the innocent errors of reputed philosophers like Aristotle, who assumed that flies originated from putrid matter, and crocodiles were created from rotting logs [1].
+Intelligence is currently known as the ability to infer information, retain it and apply it adaptively in an environment [2].
+However, since the constitution of intelligence is unknown, and pursuits to simulate general intelligence are yet to achieve success, it helps to re-evaluate the direction that research is taking, and thinkthrough the corrective steps necessary to channel existing research in a direction that is more likely to achieve objectives.
 This paper deviates from conventional styles of presenting information, to assimilate a broad spectrum of fascinating knowledge, analyze it, utilize it to rule out misconceptions and derive insights from anomalies and observed patterns.
 The objective is not to define intelligence, but to help minds escape biases created by perceptions of intelligence and to trigger new ideas for the architecture and design of both the technology for AI and for innovative biological experimentation that could result in new discoveries.
-AI history is scattered with repeated hopes and claims [26] of being at the threshold of creating a viable AI, followed by disappointment and scathing reviews.
-Some researchers have proposed that AI needs to be built from the ground-up [85], and building a true AI does indeed require identifying the basic characteristics of intelligence, analyzing anomalies and associating them with similar phenomena that offer clues about its architecture and purpose.
-The observations presented are not meant to be exhaustive, but sufficiently broad in scope and reasonably concise, to keep in perspective various phenomena that need to be accounted for when designing any AI.
-Section II presents similar research that has investigated the basis of intelligence, section III presents knowledge of various fascinating facts and anomalies that tingle the mind and help narrow down on what constitutes intelligence, section IV presents inferences derived from section III and the paper concludes with section V.
+AI history is scattered with repeated hopes and claims [3] of being at the threshold of creating a viable AI, followed by disappointment and scathing reviews.
+Some researchers have proposed that AI needs to be built from the ground-up [4], and building a true AI does indeed require identifying the basic characteristics of intelligence, analyzing anomalies and associating them with similar phenomena that offer clues about its architecture and purpose.
+The observations presented in this paper are not meant to be exhaustive, but sufficiently broad in scope and reasonably concise, to keep in perspective various phenomena that need to be accounted for, when designing any AI.
+The list of information presented in this paper is a first step.
+It is to be followed by a systematic effort at utilizing this information to explore further and generate hypotheses that logically narrow down and identify the core principles that constitute intelligence.